Thinklab-SJTU/NAR-CO-Solver/README.md

 ![overview](imgs/nar-nn.png)

 The technical highlights are:
-* Softly enforcing constraints to neural networks by a differentiable layer ([LinSAT Layer](https://github.com/Thinklab-SJTU/LinSATNet));
+* Softly enforcing constraints to neural networks by a differentiable layer ([LinSAT Layer](https://github.com/Thinklab-SJTU/LinSATNet) could encode all positive linear constraints to neural networks);
 * Using Gumbel trick to control the constraint violation (theoretical results were derived for the cardinality-constrained case in ICLR'23 paper);
 * Estimating the objective score end-to-end and train the neural network solver by an unsupervised loss;